Ya'ara Keydar, Fashion Curator and Historian

-Keydar interned at the Metropolitan Museum of Art’s Costume Institute, and the Museum at FIT.
-She graduated from the Costume Studies program at NYU and is a 2016 winner of NYU Steinhardt’s Samuel Eshborn Award.
-Keydar holds a bachelor’s degree with honors in fashion design from Shenkar College of Engineering and Design.
-She is also a speaker and lecturer.
+Keydar graduated from the Costume Studies M.A program at NYU and is a 2016 winner of NYU's Samuel Eshborn Award.
+She holds a bachelor’s degree with honors in fashion design from Shenkar College of Engineering and Design.
+She interned at the Metropolitan Museum of Art’s Costume Institute, as well as the Museum at FIT.

 Keydar was a guest speaker at The Jewish Museum in New York, JCC Manhattan, Bible Lands Museum in Jerusalem, and more.